Close

 Nail Polish Chemicals That Might Be Toxic for Your Baby

 Nail polish makers have banned three common ingredients that were once common.
-Here are the three chemicals and two others that you need to look out for:
+Here are the some chemicals that you need to look out for:

 1. Toluene

-Toluene is a commonly used solvent in paint thinners, cleaning solutions, household products, and some fragrances.
-It is used in some nail polish brands as a solvent and stabiliser.
+According to the Agency for Toxic Substances and Disease Registry, Toluene is a commonly used solvent in paint thinners, cleaning solutions, household products, and some fragrances.
+It is used in some nail polish brands as a solvent and stabiliser (1).
 It is known to irritate the skin, and inhaling toluene vapours is dangerous to the respiratory and nervous system.
 Low levels of exposure to toluene induce symptoms such as dizziness and headaches.
 It is also known to be harmful to unborn children and has been associated with congenital disabilities.

 Toluene